The Left Hand of Darkness: Plot summary

-The protagonist of the novel is Genly Ai, a male Terran native, who is sent to invite the planet Gethen to join the Ekumen, a coalition of humanoid worlds.
-Ai travels to the Gethen planetary system on a starship which remains in solar orbit with Ai's companions, who are in stasis; Ai himself is sent to Gethen alone, as the "first mobile" or Envoy.
-Like all envoys of the Ekumen, he can "mindspeak"—a form of quasi-telepathic speech, which Gethenians are capable of, but of which they are unaware.
-He lands in the Gethenian kingdom of Karhide, and spends two years attempting to persuade the members of its government of the value of joining the Ekumen.
+Genly Ai, a male Terran native, is sent as the "first mobile" Envoy to invite the planet Gethen to join the Ekumen, a coalition of humanoid worlds.
+Ai travels on a starship which remains in solar orbit with Ai's companions in stasis.
+Like all envoys of the Ekumen, he can "mindspeak"—a form of quasi-telepathic speech which Gethenians are capable of, but of which they are unaware.
+He lands in the Gethenian kingdom of Karhide, and spends two years attempting to persuade the Karhide government of the value of joining the Ekumen.
 Karhide is one of two major nations on Gethen, the other being Orgoreyn.

 The novel begins the day before an audience that Ai has obtained with Argaven Harge, the king of Karhide.
 Ai manages this through the help of Estraven, the prime minister, who seems to believe in Ai's mission, but the night before the audience, Estraven tells Ai that he can no longer support Ai's cause with the king.
 Ai begins to doubt Estraven's loyalty because of his strange mannerisms, which Ai finds effeminate and ambiguous.
 The behavior of people in Karhide is dictated by shifgrethor, an intricate set of unspoken social rules and formal courtesy.
-Ai does not understand this system, thus making it difficult for him to understand Estraven's motives, and contributing to his distrust of Estraven.
+Ai does not understand this system, thus making it difficult for him to understand Estraven's motives.
 The next day, as he prepares to meet the King, Ai learns that Estraven has been accused of treason, and exiled from the country.
 The pretext for Estraven's exile was his handling of a border dispute with the neighboring country of Orgoreyn, in which Estraven was seen as being too conciliatory.
 Ai meets with the king, who rejects his invitation to join the Ekumen.
 Discouraged, Ai decides to travel through Karhide, as the spring has just begun, rendering the interior of the frozen country accessible.

 Ai travels to a Fastness, a dwelling of people of the Handdarata, one of two major Gethenian religions.
 He pays the fastness for a foretelling, an art practiced to prove the "perfect uselessness of knowing the answer to the wrong question".
 He asks if Gethen will be a member of the Ekumen in five years, expecting that the Foretellers will give him an ambiguous response, but he is answered "yes".
 This leads him to muse that the Gethenians have "trained hunch to run in harness".
-After several months of travelling through Karhide, Ai decides to pursue his mission in Orgoreyn, to which he has received an invitation.
+After several months of traveling through Karhide, Ai decides to pursue his mission in Orgoreyn, to which he has received an invitation.